- Oral health is an important aspect of our life. A well-maintained hygienic mouth leads to clean teeth, a pleasant smell, and a debris-free mouth.

-- A severe gum infection that can lead to bone loss causing loosening of teeth.
-Here the infection affects both gums and bone supporting teeth.
+- A severe gum infection can lead to bone loss causing the loosening of teeth.
+Here the infection affects both gums and bone-supporting teeth.

-- In this condition, bone loss is observed around tooth resulting in mobility of tooth.
+- In this condition, bone loss is observed around the tooth resulting in the mobility of the tooth.

-- When gingivitis is left untreated it can further cause periodontist.
+- When gingivitis is left untreated it can further cause periodontists.

 - LOCALIZED: Associated with a single tooth.

 – Bleeding gums

 HABITS THAT WILL PROTECT YOUR TEETH AND GUMS

 - A pea size toothpaste is pressed deep into the bristles of the toothbrush.